 Ever came across the term ‘Dry Drowning’ or ‘Secondary Drowning’?
 Well, I was blissfully ignorant till the time my child started jumping in the splash pool.
 Like any other child, he is too fond of splash pools and so when the summer arrived we bought him one.
-The safety instructions were pretty simple and straight.
-But being me (I always like to dig things a bit deeper) I started researching for everything around pool safety and that’s when I bumped into this term of Dry and Secondary drowning.
+The child safety instructions were pretty simple and straight.
+But being me (I always like to dig things a bit deeper) I started researching for everything around pool safety and that’s when I bumped into this term of Dry and Secondary Drowning.

 These two scary terms refer to drowning outside the pool.
 Now, you would think how is that possible?
 Well!
 I thought the same and was rather taken aback at the idea.
 I mean I thought drowning occurs only in water.
 But that is not the case here and that’s exactly why it is scary.
 You do not suspect it and more than often are unaware if such scenario actually exists.